physionetchallenges/python-classifier-2022/README.md

     python evaluate_model.py labels outputs scores.csv class_scores.csv

-where `labels` is a folder with labels for the data, such as the training database on the PhysioNet webpage; `outputs` is a folder containing files with your model's outputs ofr th edata; `scores.csv` (optional) is a collection of scores for your model; and `class_scores.csv` (optional) is a collection of per-class scores for your model.
+where `labels` is a folder with labels for the data, such as the training database on the PhysioNet webpage; `outputs` is a folder containing files with your model's outputs for the data; `scores.csv` (optional) is a collection of scores for your model; and `class_scores.csv` (optional) is a collection of per-class scores for your model.

 ## Which scripts I can edit?